theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 3. Distance Estimation

     This algorithm estimates the distance traveled by the user by combining step detection from the pedometer with dynamic stride length estimation.
 It calculates stride length based on the peak acceleration detected during each step, then multiplies the stride length by the number of steps taken to update the total distance.
 This approach adapts to the user's walking or running style for more accurate distance measurement.
-The only challenge I faced when creating the distance estimation algorithm was deriving the formula that I used to calculate the user's stride length
+The only challenge I faced when creating the distance estimation algorithm was deriving the formula that I used to calculate the user's stride length.

-    why             ∆
-    how             ∆
-    summary         ∆
-    challenges      ∆

     ```cpp
     float strideLength = 0.7f;                                  //initial stride length   (meters)